 There are parking fees as well as fees to canoe in the lake.

 You can pay the fees at blue meters (one by the entrance and one by the changing rooms), but these require change.
-Alternatively you can pay at the office, however, on Sunday the office is closed.
-Fortunately for us, there was a warden (look for someone in a fluorescent jacket), who was able to sort us out with tickets.
+Alternatively, you can pay at the office.
+However, on Sunday the office is closed.
+Fortunately, a warden (look for someone in a fluorescent jacket) could sort us out with tickets.

 Another place that can be good to put in is at Llangower, about two-thirds of the way up the lake.

-We’d be visiting Llangower on our challenge (though not something you might do if you are trying to get on the leader board!)
+We'd be visiting Llangower on our challenge (though not something you might do if you try to get on the leaderboard!)

 Precautions